AdnanKhan45/interactive_3d/README.md

 ![Logo](assets/FlutterFilament_logo_v2.png)

 `interactive_3d` is an open-source Flutter plugin for rendering interactive 3d models `.glb` or `.gltf` using the Filament Engine on Android & SceneKit on iOS.
-The code is available open-source with MIT license, your contribution to this would highly be appreciated.
+The code is available open-source with MIT license.

 > Mainly inspired having healthcare problem in mind, to have a 3D model from where users can interact with the model and describe their complaints about any part of the body, specific or full human body.
-I want to take it to the next level with the help of **YOU** 🫵 and the great **Flutter community** 💙.

 ## Features